 - 3 tablespoons lemon juice

 - 1 clove garlic

-- 1 bunch asparagus, trimmed and cut into 2-inch pieces
+- 1 bunch asparagus trimmed and cut into 2-inch pieces (about 2 cups)

-- Make the dressing.
-Mix together the apple cider vinegar and non-dairy milk, and let sit for 10 minutes.
+- Mix together the apple cider vinegar and non-dairy milk, and let sit for 10 minutes.
 It will curdle, which is what you want.

 - Mix the curdled milk, cashews, mustard, garlic, and salt together in a food processor or high-speed blender until smooth and creamy.
 Add the parsley and chives and pulse a couple times to combine.

-- Assemble the salad.
-Add the lettuce, watercress, radicchio, asparagus and chickpeas to a large bowl.
+- Add the lettuce, watercress, radicchio, asparagus and chickpeas to a large bowl.
 Add about half of the dressing, and toss to coat.
-Top with the almonds, parsley and feta, and then drizzle on the rest of the dressing.
+Top with the walnuts, parsley and feta, and then drizzle on the rest of the dressing.

 - Divide among 4 plates and serve.